metalelf0/metalelf0.github.com/content/posts/2024-11-15-build-a-neovim-menu.md

 end, { desc = "Quick menu" })
 ```

-Write this in any file, restart neovim and you will be ready to go!
+Put this in any neovim config file, restart neovim and you will be ready to go!

-I hope everything is clear, feel free to ask in the disqus comments below if you need any further info.
+I hope everything is clear, feel free to ask in the comments below if you need any further info.

 Thanks for your time!